New Park Construction to Begin Near DCNR Trail Gap

 The trail gap adjacent to the new park is located in land owned privately by the Tollgate Landing Homeowners Association.
 When this trail gap is completed, the new trail will connect the Tollgate Landing neighborhood and Trumbauersville to the new park, existing trails in Richland and Milford Townships, and Quakertown Borough.
 Completing this gap will also create nearly 12 miles of connected trails and sidewalks from the Lehigh County line to Milford Township, Bucks County.

 The new park will contain playing fields, tot lot and play equipment for 6-12 year olds, walking trail, pavilion, parking area and landscaping.
+The park will also serve as a trailhead for the PHTN.
 Click on the link below to view a map that shows the location of the new park, the existing trails and the trail gap.

 « Public Weighs in on Trails in Unami Hills New Kiosk Installed Along PHTN in Quakertown »